TheBlueTemplar/Path_Of_The_Vattghern_PoV/README.md

 * Using Bredditor and similar mods can cause millions of issues, keep this in mind!

 ### More Detailed Information:
-For detailed information about downloading the mod, compatibility with other mods etc. check out the discord server of PoV.
+For detailed information about downloading the mod, and a nice vibrant community around it, check out the discord server of PoV.
 [Invite Link](https://discord.gg/zhHTjM5bBB)